grgbr/cute/sphinx/user.rst

 .. rubric:: DESCRIPTION

-When the :option:`show` argument is given, test hierarchy is listed according to the specified :option:`PATTERN`.
+When the ``show`` argument is given, test hierarchy is listed according to the specified :option:`PATTERN`.

-When the :option:`run` argument is given, test hierarchy is executed according to the specified :option:`PATTERN`.
+When the ``run`` argument is given, test hierarchy is executed according to the specified :option:`PATTERN`.
+Process exits with an **error status** if one of the tests failed or crashed.

-Finally, the :option:`-h` and :option:`--help` options as well as the :option:`help` argument displays a help message.
+Finally, the :option:`-h` and :option:`--help` options as well as the ``help`` argument displays a help message.

-.. rubric:: PATTERN

-When given, :option:`PATTERN` selects a subset of the test hierarchy.
-When missing, the whole hierarchy is considered.

-:option:`PATTERN` should be specified as a POSIX extended regular expression as described in |regex(7)|.

 .. rubric:: OPTIONS

-.. program:: sample-test

 .. option:: -d, --debug